 3. Safe-n-Sound Explorer II

 Once your child has outgrown their 0-4 seat, I would always recommend a Type G restraint (fully harnessed to 8-10 years) instead of a booster or convertible booster such as the Explorer II, which only harness until the age of 4-6.
-However, the cheapest Type G (Babylove Ezygrow II) is $269 which is unfortunately out of some parents budgets.
+However, the cheapest Type G (Babylove Atlas-Gro) is $279 which is unfortunately out of some parents budgets.
 In this circumstance, the Explorer II is a great option and should still harness the average sized children until the age of 6 and sometimes 7 years.

 Pro’s